Jaya Janaki Nayaka

-Jaya Janaki Nayaka is a 2017 Indian Telugu-language action drama film directed by Boyapati Srinu and produced by Miryala Ravinder Reddy, under Dwaraka Creations.
-It stars Bellamkonda Sreenivas, Rakul Preet Singh and Jagapathi Babu, while Sarath Kumar, Suman and Tarun Arora play other pivotal roles.
-Pragya Jaiswal appears in an extended cameo appearance.
-The music was composed by Devi Sri Prasad.
-The film was released on 11 August 2017 and garnered mixed reviews from critics and audience.
+Jaya Janaki Nayaka is a 2017 Indian Telugu-language romantic action drama film directed by Boyapati Srinu and produced by Miryala Ravinder Reddy under Dwaraka Creations.
+The film stars Bellamkonda Sreenivas and Rakul Preet Singh, alongside Jagapathi Babu, Tarun Arora, Pragya Jaiswal, Sarath Kumar, Nandu, Suman, Jayaprakash and Vani Viswanath.
+The music was composed by Devi Sri Prasad, while cinematography and editing were handled by Rishi Punjabi and Kotagiri Venkateswara Rao.

+Jaya Janaki Nayaka was released on 11 August 2017 to mixed reviews from critics and audiences and emerged as a average, grossing over ₹36.25 crore at the box office.